Acts 24:1–27 . . .

 In vv.
 11–13, Paul summarizes his defense.
 It had been only twelve days prior that he'd gone up to Jerusalem to worship.
 That was hardly enough time to create the kind of disturbance that his accuser had just intimated.
 Beyond this, he'd gone to Jerusalem to worship, not to cause trouble.
 He wasn't arguing or debating with others in the normal places for such activities.
 He felt: Let those who were accusing me prove otherwise.
 (That would have been hard to do, since his accusers hadn't witnessed Paul committing the alleged crimes in the temple.
 Neither were those who'd falsely accused him present.)

 Paul defended the charge that he was a cult leader outside the boundaries of Jewish orthodoxy (vv.
 14–16).
 If it could be shown that he wasn't really a Jew, but some kind of cult leader, his religious freedoms would be revoked and he'd no longer be able to preach the gospel under the protection of Rome.
-We recall that a similar charge was leveled at Paul in Corinth, however, Gallio threw it out of court (see that account in Week 33's summary).
+We recall that a similar charge was leveled at Paul in Corinth, however, Gallio threw it out of court (see that account in Warren's summary of Acts 18:1–17).
 Gallio recognized that there were strong factions within Judaism.
 Now the same charge was raised again with Paul skillfully refuting it.

 Tertullus accused Paul of being a ringleader of a sect of the Nazarenes.
 Paul didn't deny that he was a follower of “the Way” and that it was regarded by some as a sect.
 But he refused to grant that “the Way” was a departure from true Judaism.
 He worshiped “the God of our ancestors” and believed everything written in the Law and in the Prophets (v.
 14).
 His faith didn't deny or denounce the Old Testament Scriptures; instead, Paul's faith was the fulfillment of these Scriptures.